AEW Dynamite preview: Two title matches advertised, two additional matches FTR sit-down interview - Pro Wrestling Dot Net

 -“The FTR” Dax Harwood and Cash Wheeler in a sit-down interview conducted by Tony Schiavone.

-Powell’s POV: AEW Dynamite was taped on Thursday in Jacksonville, Florida at Daily’s Place with no fans present.
-Join Jake Barnett for the weekly live review as the show airs Wednesdays on TNT at 7CT/8ET.
+Powell’s POV: AEW Dynamite was taped last Thursday in Jacksonville, Florida at Daily’s Place with no fans present.
+Join Jake Barnett for the weekly live review as the show airs tonight on TNT at 7CT/8ET.
 Dot Net Members hear my same night audio review every week.

 The Pro Wrestling Boom Podcast with Jason Powell features Jake Barnett co-hosting the Boom and Dot Net Weekly combo show.
 Jason and Jake discuss Becky Lynch announcing her pregnancy, Alberto Del Rio being accused of sexual assault, WWE's IC Title tournament, Mike Tyson appearing at AEW Double Or Nothing, Undertaker's Last Ride documentary, AEW Dynamite and NXT TV thoughts, and more...